zzhangjii/learning-library/oci-library/qloudable/OCI_Quick_Start/OCI_Quick_Start.md

 **Note:** OCI UI is being updated thus some screenshots in the instructions might be different than actual UI

-## Practice-1: Sign in to OCI Console and create VCN
+## Practice 1: Sign in to OCI Console and create VCN

 * **Tenant Name:** {{Cloud Tenant}}
 * **User Name:** {{User Name}}